seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part26-Finale-Systems-Thinking.md

 A cached approximation.
 ```

----
+Caching is universal:

+- Computers cache disk, network, computations.
+- Humans cache experiences, beliefs, stories.

+Caching is what happens whenever recomputing the truth is too expensive.

+***

-# Lesson 5 — Everything Is A Tradeoff
+# Lesson 5 — Everything Is a Tradeoff

 Suppose we optimize: